 Azerbaijani Traditional Clothing - Bridging Tradition and Modernity

-The history of Azerbaijani traditional clothing is a story of evolution and adaptation, shaped by centuries of cultural exchange, conquests, and regional influences.
-As with many other aspects of Azerbaijani culture, its clothing traditions bear the marks of both Eastern and Western influences.
-The roots of Azerbaijani traditional clothing can be traced back to ancient times when various tribes and civilizations inhabited the region.
+Azerbaijani traditional clothing is a tale of transformation and adaptation, which was influenced by centuries of cultural interaction, conquests and local influences.
+Like most other Azerbaijani culture elements, the clothing traditions have traces of the Eastern and Western influences.
+The Azerbaijani traditional clothes find their origins in the ancient times when different tribes and civilizations occupied the territory.

 Early Influences